Classic French Steak Au Poivre

 Tips

-• Add a splash of cognac and cream to the pan for a classic French sauce.
+• Add a splash of brandy or cognac to the pan for a traditional French pan sauce.

-• Pair with mashed potatoes or sautéed green beans.
+• Pair with potatoes or a simple green salad to balance richness.

 Nutrition